awayfromcasual/csgo/README.md

-# csgo
-My autoexec and othe cfg files.
+My autoexec and other cfg files.